hassamwazir/hassamwazir.github.io/_projects/covid-project.md

 importance: 4
 category: work
 toc:
-  - name: 'Remote Control of Dialysis Machines: A Game Changer for Healthcare During Pandemics'
+  - name: "Remote Control of Dialysis Machines: A Game Changer for Healthcare During Pandemics"
-  - name: 'The Challenge: Safeguarding Healthcare Workers and Patients'
+  - name: "The Challenge: Safeguarding Healthcare Workers and Patients"
-  - name: 'The Solution: Remote Control of Dialysis Machines'
+  - name: "The Solution: Remote Control of Dialysis Machines"
-  - name: 'How It Works: A User-Friendly Interface'
+  - name: "How It Works: A User-Friendly Interface"
-  - name: 'Testing and User Experience'
+  - name: "Testing and User Experience"
-  - name: 'The Future of Telerobotics in Healthcare'
+  - name: "The Future of Telerobotics in Healthcare"
-  - name: 'Suggested Improvement Based on User Tests'
+  - name: "Suggested Improvement Based on User Tests"
 bibliography: projects/covid-project/covid-project.bib
 pretty_table: true
 related_publications: true